 Qualitative Assessments: Every matriculated student is required to maintain a minimum grade point average (GPA), which varies based on the number of credits the student has already attempted.
 Compliance with this qualitative requirement is measured every term.
-Continued failure to meet this standard after a warning (automatic) or probationary (when permitted) period, or failing to fulfill the requirements of a prescribed academic plan, will lead to dismissal from the College.
-Probation may be granted and academic plans may be prescribed at the sole discretion of the College, only after a successful appeal by the student.
+Failure to meet this standard after a probationary period, or failing to fulfill the requirements of a prescribed academic plan, may lead to dismissal from the College.
+Academic plans will be prescribed at the sole discretion of the College and only after a successful appeal by the student to the SAP Committee.
 Some programs have more restrictive requirements using different thresholds for passing grades.
 The details can be viewed, by program, in the Catalog.
 All course grades below the minimum passing standard for that course will be treated as failures in calculating the student's GPA for qualitative assessment.
 Students will not be allowed to change programs without approval from the Academic Advisement Department.

 Quantitative Assessments: Students are also required to pass a minimum percentage of the credits they attempt in order to remain eligible for enrollment.
-Quantitative progress assessments are subject to those same warning, probation, and academic plan procedures every term.
+Quantitative progress assessments are subject to the same probation and academic plan procedures every term.
 Some programs have more restrictive requirements using different thresholds for passing grades.
 The details can be viewed, by program, in the Catalog.
 All course grades below the minimum passing standard for that course will be treated as credits attempted and not earned for purposes of quantitative assessment.
 Students will not be allowed to change programs without approval from the Academic Advisement Department.